Play to Win

 Starting the Year Right: Business Development Goals for Every Lawyer

 We all begin each new year with good intentions, but you know what they say about the road to hell.
-As 2014 approaches, most lawyers will have some marketing and business development goals and objectives in mind.
+Most lawyers will have some marketing and business development goals and objectives in mind.
 However, such goals often tend to be aspirational and lacking in specificity — things like “make partner,” “generate more referrals” or “increase my visibility.”

 So, to give you a leg up in the New Year, I have outlined what would be excellent goals for any lawyer, along with some specific ideas to help you make progress against them.
 Aspirations are fine, but everybody knows the devil is in the details.